Atlas975/Notes/MachineLearning/GeneticAlgorithms/Crossover.md

 ___
 # Crossover
 - The process of chromosomes being recombined / crossed over to create the next iteration of chromosomes.
-Takes place after [[Selection|genetic selection]] and is used to potentially combine successful traits
+Takes place after [[Selection|genetic selection]], used to potentially combine successful traits
 - The frequency of this occurring is controlled by the **crossover rate**.
-This needs to be high enough to combine successful traits while low enough to avoid losing the integrity of these traits
+This needs to be high enough to combine successful traits while moderate enough to avoid loosing the integrity of these traits
 ## K point crossover

 ![[Pasted image 20231112153542.png|450|450]]